Results enquiry and appeals

 Before submitting an appeal other than a results enquiry, please ensure there are valid grounds and documentary evidence.

 - Go to the appeals form in your application dashboard for either a general appeal or a residency appeal.
 Select the appeals form from the Action column.

 - Complete all sections explaining the grounds for the appeal and attach supporting documentation.

 You will be notified whether or not your appeal will be forwarded to the appeals panel for consideration.

-Appeals panels meet in September to consider all valid appeals.
-Appeals panels include the Director of Business Systems, a selective high school principal, an opportunity class principal, a school community representative and may include local Directors, Public Schools.
-The appeals panel will consult with the primary school principal if required.
+Appeals panels meet in September or October to consider all valid appeals.
+Appeals panels include a selective high school principal, an opportunity class principal, and a local Director, Educational Leadership.
+The appeals panel will consult with the primary school principal if necessary.